supersonusourav/Your-Soul-Pet/README.md

 A basic chatbot web app using Microsoft Azure.

 # Description:
 A basic chatbot web app using Microsoft Azure.
 Started with Creating a Resource Group, then a Knowledge Base and finally a Chatbot.
-User will be able to ask doubts about their pets and get the answer related to it. 𝐘𝐨𝐮𝐭𝐮𝐛𝐞 𝐥𝐢𝐧𝐤 -
+User will be able to ask doubts about their pets and get the answer related to it.
+Project URL - https://botsofindia.000webhostapp.com/
+𝐘𝐨𝐮𝐭𝐮𝐛𝐞 𝐥𝐢𝐧𝐤 -